greg-js/arch-wiki-md-repo/wiki/_content/english/Nouveau.md

 ### Keep NVIDIA driver installed

-If you want to keep the proprietary NVIDIA driver installed, but want to use the Nouveau driver, comment out nouveau blacklisting in `/etc/modprobe.d/nouveau_blacklist.conf` or `/usr/lib/modprobe.d/nvidia.conf` modifying it as follows:
+If you want to keep the proprietary NVIDIA driver installed (and are not using OpenGL), but want to use the Nouveau driver, comment out nouveau blacklisting in `/etc/modprobe.d/nouveau_blacklist.conf` or `/usr/lib/modprobe.d/nvidia.conf` modifying it as follows:

 ```
 #blacklist nouveau